apache/spark/docs/hadoop-third-party-distributions.md

 # Compile-time Hadoop Version

-When compiling Spark, you'll need to specify the Hadoop version by [defining the hadoop.version property](building-with-maven.html):
+When compiling Spark, you'll need to specify the Hadoop version by defining the `hadoop.version` property.
+For certain versions, you will need to specify additional profiles.
+For more detail, see the guide on [building with maven](building-with-maven.html#specifying-the-hadoop-version):

     mvn -Dhadoop.version=1.0.4 -DskipTests clean package
+    mvn -Phadoop-2.2 -Dhadoop.version=2.2.0 -DskipTests clean package

 The table below lists the corresponding `hadoop.version` code for each CDH/HDP release.
 Note that some Hadoop releases are binary compatible across client versions.
 This means the pre-built Spark